-Archpriest did not know who they were.
-But it was warm in the house and the ruler had to unbutton his coat; the Archpriest glanced on his chest the Order of the Hapsburg Class (my italics) and began to speak in a reverent manner, in Latin language which he knew better."
-These epiphanic perceptions are the consequences of certain incidents which provide material for the anecdotics of the imaginary discourse.
+Another type of epiphanic sequence can be found in the narrations which have as their subject the imperial disguise.
+The epiphanic moment is launched by the discovery or revelation of the "hidden," disguised Emperor who develops a corresponding anecdotics.
+Thus, Emperor Joseph II arrived to the house of the Archpriest in Poiana accompanied by a single servant: "Both of them were strangers, simply clad and without an escort, thus the Archpriest did not know who they were.
+But it was warm in the house and the ruler had to unbutton his coat; the Archpriest glimpsed on his chest the Order of the Habsburg Class [my italics] and began to speak in a reverent manner, in Latin language which he knew better."93 These epiphanic perceptions are the consequences of certain incidents which provide material for the anecdotic of the imaginary discourse.
 "It is told that there was a funny incident when Joseph passed on the road leading to Mount Cucureasa.
 He went towards the valley alone and entered the manor of the officers.
-When the kitchenmaid who was in the middle of cooking for the honourable guest saw the stranger who began to talk to her, she told him to help her turn the roast on the spit instead.
-The stranger did so, and his escort found him near the kitchenmaid who became benumbed of fear (my italics)."
+When the kitchen maid who was in the middle of cooking for the honourable guest saw the stranger who began to talk to her, she told him to help her turn the roast on the spit instead.
+The stranger did so, and his escort found him near the kitchen maid who became benumbed by fear [my italics]."94